 - First, threat information is collected from reliable sources and processed.

-- After that, you must analyze the data and determine whether the threat is real or a false positive.
+- After that, you must analyze the raw data and determine whether the threat is real or a false positive.

 - If you determine the threat is indeed real, then you must share the threat information with others through predefined internal and external channels.
 In a large enterprise, cyberthreat detection and protection is a group effort.
 Reaching out to others within your organization opens potential avenues you may not have thought of before.

-- After you’ve figured out what steps must be taken to avoid the threat, integrate actionable intelligence into existing network security measures, response programs, and workflows.
+- After you’ve figured out what steps must be taken to avoid the threat, integrate actionable intelligence into existing network security measures, incident response programs, and workflows.

 - The final and most important step of the cyberthreat intelligence cycle involves analyzing your intelligence.